Rengaraj/glowing-pyscripts/markdown-parser/readme.md

 I have a keynote.txt file, it has heading as name of keynote speaker for PyCon India 2019.

-We want to create issue with all names in order send invitation for keynote speaker.
+We want to create issue with all names in order to send invitation to keynote speaker for PyCon India 2019.

 Traversing the entire file and copy pasting all the lines I felt boring job.